Deepak9912/Spiritual-Roots/README.md

 ## Credits

 ## Content
-The text for service section was created using contents from the following sites:
+The text for the service section was created using contents from the following sites:
 1. [Suaimhneas](https://cbt-therapy-mindfulness.ie/mindfulness-for-depression/)
 2. [Wikipedia](https://www.wikipedia.org/)

 ## Media
-The photos used in site were obtained from [Pexels](https://www.pexels.com/)
+The photos on the site were obtained from [Pexels](https://www.pexels.com/)

 ## Acknowledgement
 Victor Miclovich (Mentor) for support and advice.